pingnak/videowebscript/README.md

 * Builds the pages a bit faster, when run over network shares.

 * You can put the video player into 'full screen' mode, and keep it that way.
-Runs well in any browser mode where the main browser controls are hidden, including 'kiosk' and 'presentation' modes.
+Runs well in any browser mode, especially where the main browser controls are hidden, including 'kiosk' and 'presentation' modes.

 * Added/fixed the junk to add it as an iOS/Android 'Home Screen' icon ('web app' launch), and gave it an icon.